lve-org/lve/docs/blog/community-challenges-no-1.md

 <img src="/challenges_blog.png" width="500">

 Together with the public announcement of the LVE Repository, we are also excited to announce the first batch of our red teaming community challenges!
+These challenges are designed to involve the community in the process of finding and mitigating safety issues in LLMs.

 ## Community Challenges